 Optimize storage costs

-Instead of choosing a warehouse that’s around the corner from your store, consider using one that’s half an hour away, in a more affordable area.
+Instead of choosing a warehouse that’s near your store, consider using one in a more affordable area, even if it’s a half an hour away.
 Justify the distance by making fewer trips.

 If you follow best practices for storing your inventory, you’ll be able to reduce the risk of spoilage.